 Hold your breath as castellers form their spectacular human towers, known as castells, at Plaça Sant Jaume in front of Barcelona’s town hall.
 First documented in 1770, castells have been declared Intangible Cultural Heritage of Humanity by UNESCO.

-Snap shots of Caps Grossos, a.k.a. fat heads, and Gigants, enormous figures representing kings, queens, saints and memorable members of the Catalan aristocracy on parade as they march through the streets of the city.
+Get your camera at the ready for the Caps Grossos, otherwise known as ‘fat heads’ and Gigants that will parade through the city during the festival.
+These enormous figures representing kings, queens, saints and other members of the Catalan aristocracy are a big deal in Catalonia.
 They’ll be spinning around to the beat of small percussion groups at Plaça de La Mercè, in front of Barcelona’s Cathedral, and at Plaça Sant Jaume.

 New this year

 While the traditional activities like castells and correfocs don’t vary much from year to year, every festival features a different guest city and presents new activities and unique opportunities for entertainment.